-Before a bank can sell your house at a foreclosure sale, you will get some sort of formal notice about the foreclosure.
-The kind of notice you'll get depends on whether the foreclosure is judicial or nonjudicial, and what your state’s foreclosure laws require.
+Before a bank can sell your house at a foreclosure sale, you'll get some sort of formal notice about the foreclosure.
+The kind of notice you'll get generally depends on whether the foreclosure is judicial or nonjudicial and what your state's foreclosure laws require.

 You'll definitely get a summons and complaint telling you when a foreclosure action has been filed in the appropriate court.
 Once you receive notice about the lawsuit, most people have 20 to 30 days to respond to the suit.
 If you file a response contesting the foreclosure action, it might take a few months—or even longer—before a judge rules on whether to grant the foreclosure.

-Even if you don’t contest the foreclosure action, the sale usually won’t take place until at least a month after the judge issues the foreclosure order.
-So you’ll have at least a couple of months from the first notice of the case to the date the court orders the sale to take place.
-You’ll probably have at least double that amount of time if you decide to oppose the foreclosure in court.
+Even if you don't contest the foreclosure action, the sale usually won't take place until around a month after the judge issues a foreclosure order.
+So you'll probably have a couple of months from the first notice of the case to the date the court orders the sale to take place.
+You'll probably have at least double that amount of time, possibly more, if you decide to oppose the foreclosure in court.

-If the judge orders the foreclosure sale, you’ll probably get a notice telling you when and where the sale will take place.
-In Connecticut and Vermont, though, in a process called a "strict foreclosure," the judge can transfer title to the property as part of the judgment of foreclosure—there is no foreclosure sale.
+If the judge orders the foreclosure sale, you'll probably get a notice telling you when and where the sale will take place.
+In Connecticut and Vermont, though, in a process called a "strict foreclosure," the judge can transfer title to the property as part of the judgment of foreclosure—without a foreclosure sale.

 In the remaining states, the foreclosing bank can opt to use an out-of-court (nonjudicial) process to foreclose.
 With a nonjudicial foreclosure, the bank has to carefully follow a series of steps described in the state statutes to complete the process.

 How much time you have from the first formal notice that foreclosure proceedings have started to the date your property will be sold—and the procedures in between—varies from state to state.
 State law might require: